 The Solution?
-You want to incorporate foods that are high in nutrients and fibre, and low in poor quality fats (like vegetable oils) and refined ingredients.
-A colourful variation of fruits and vegetables is a good place to start.
-Increasing the amount of fibre in your diet by adding portions of legumes, beans, nuts, seeds and gluten free wholegrains, will encourage the growth and diversity of healthy gut bacteria.
+You want to incorporate foods that are high in nutrients and fibre, and low in poor-quality fats (like vegetable oils) and refined ingredients.
+A colourful variety of fruits and vegetables is a good place to start.
+Increasing the amount of fibre in your diet by adding portions of legumes, beans, nuts, seeds and gluten free whole grains, will encourage the growth and diversity of healthy gut bacteria.

 Incorporating these types of foods in your everyday diet can have a drastically positive effect on your health.
 It’s all about balance, and providing our bodies with the right vitamins and minerals (micronutrients) as well as fats, carbohydrates and proteins (macronutrients) can aid us in functioning at our optimum level.